Mostly Resilient

 This role is mostly resilient

-Customs brokerage is "Mostly Resilient" because while AI is taking over the repetitive paperwork — like pulling data from invoices, suggesting tariff codes, and flagging errors — the parts that actually matter most legally still require a real, licensed human.
-Brokers carry personal legal responsibility for their filings, sign documents under power of attorney, and post bonds, and no AI can take on that kind of accountability.
+Customs brokerage is labeled "Mostly Resilient" because while AI is taking over a lot of the repetitive paperwork (like pulling data from invoices and suggesting tariff codes), the parts of the job that actually matter most still require a licensed human.
+Legal accountability is a big deal here: brokers must personally sign documents, post bonds, and accept liability under the law, and no AI can take on that responsibility.

 Read full analysis